A Backpacker’s Guide to the Kalalau Trail

 Cates Compass contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

-I also hadn’t been backpacking in 7 years and forgot how much effort goes into the packing process.
-I had been on several hikes in the past couple of years, but nothing overnight.
+At the time, I hadn’t been backpacking in 7 years and forgot how much effort goes into planning a trip like this.
+I had been on several hikes in the past few years, but nothing overnight.
 This trip presented a new challenge and I am glad I was able to shake off the dust and get back into the saddle.

 Eligibility

-In order to hike the Kalalau Trail, you will need to obtain a permit 90 days in advance of when you plan to hike the trail.
-Permits tend to sell out quickly, so plan on acquiring the permit as soon as feasibly possible.
+In order to hike the Kalalau Trail, you will need to obtain a permit 90 days in advance of the date you plan to hike.
+Permits tend to sell out quickly, so plan accordingly based on the time they’re released in the day.

 Other than the legal permit to hike the trail, having backpacking experience is invaluable.
 If you don’t have experience, do the hike with someone else who has backpacked before.